dymmond/esmerald/docs/en/docs/directives/discovery.md

 If you are familiar with other frameworks like Django, you are surely familiar with the way the use the `manage.py` to basically run every command internally.

-Esmerald doesn't have a `manage.py` and it is not opinionated on that level like that since it is not a monolith (unless **you design to be**).
+Ravyn doesn't have a `manage.py` and it is not opinionated on that level like that since it is not a monolith (unless **you design to be**).

-Although not having that same level, Esmerald does a similar job by having "a guess" of what it should be and throws an error if not found or if no [environment variables or --app](#environment-variables) are provided.
+Although not having that same level, Ravyn does a similar job by having "a guess" of what it should be and throws an error if not found or if no [environment variables or --app](#environment-variables) are provided.